 The proposed project plans should be developed in collaboration with community stakeholders and responsive to community needs.
-Performing Provider Systems have the option to seek DSRIP design grants described in STC 10 in section IX.
+Performing Provider Systems have the option to seek DSRIP design grants described in STC 10.a in section VIII.

-According to a timeline developed by the state and CMS that aligns with the DSRIP deliverables schedule outlined in STC 40 in section IX, Performing Provider Systems must submit a final DSRIP Project Plan to the state for review with a complete budget and all other items described below, consistent with the requirements in STC 8 in section IX.
+According to a timeline developed by the state and CMS that aligns with the DSRIP deliverables schedule outlined in STC 40 in section VIII Performing Provider Systems must submit a final DSRIP Project Plan to the state for review with a complete budget and all other items described below, consistent with the requirements in STC 8 in section VIII.